GoogleCloudPlatform/cloud-sdk-docker/README.md

 Activated service account credentials for: [svc-2-429@mineral-minutia-820.iam.gserviceaccount.com]
 ```

-> Warning:  the volume gcloud-config now has your credentials/JSON key file embedded in it; carefully control access to it!
+> :warning: **WARNING:** the volume _gcloud-config_ now has your credentials/JSON key file embedded in it; carefully control access to it!

 Then run a new container but specify the volume.
 You'll see that the configured credentials already exist